 - Standard coverglass; install one edge first, allowing air bubbles to escape as opposite edge is lowered to slide.

 - Liquid coverglass (coverglass free); allow to dry flat for 30 minutes before handling and viewing microscopically.

 - Dry slides a minimum of 24-48 hours before filing.

 - Mark designated tissue area(s) to be the focus of the tissue transfer on underside of the original slide with a HistoTec Pen.

 - For previously stained sections:

-- Soak the original slide in xylene until coverslip is easily removed without damage to tissue section.
+- Soak slide in xylene until coverslip is easily removed without damage to tissue section.

 - Run slide through several changes of xylene to ensure removal of residual mounting media.